max-kk/ajax-login-registration-modal-popup/readme.txt

 - With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 2.04 - 26/04/2019 =

+- Stop executing wp_redirect during login process instead of showing error

+= VER 2.03 - 07/04/2019 =

+- Fixed a bug during Registration that happens with disabled "Terms" box
+- Added "Debug" section to the "Advanced" tab to simplify debug AJAX errors
+- Redirect logged in user from the plugin Login/Register pages to the "redirect_to" GET param - useful if user is logged in on the another tab

 = VER 2.01 - 07/03/2019 =